-Are you thinking about buying a gravel bike but you don’t know how to choose it?
+Are you considering buying a gravel bike but don’t know how to choose it?
 You are in the right place.

 Let’s dive in!

 All gravel/adventure bikes are not the same.
 They differ from each other in their geometry, wheel size, accessories compatibility, etc.

 You should consider getting the right gravel bike type based on what type of rider you are, where, and how you want to ride.